Bowdoin Polar Bears: Baseball

-Bowdoin College first fielded a varsity baseball time in 1867.
+Bowdoin College first fielded a varsity baseball team in 1867.
 Seven Bowdoin College alumnus have played in Major League Baseball.
 Since 1966, four players have been selected in the Major League Baseball draft.

 The Polar Bears have advanced to two NCAA tournaments in 2006 and 2012.

 The Polar Bears baseball team plays its home games at Pickard Baseball Diamond.
 Mike Connolly is the current head coach of the Bowdoin Polar Bears baseball.

-Women's basketball
+Women's Basketball

 The women's basketball team at Bowdoin College has won nine NESCAC championships, including seven in a row from 2001 to 2007.
 The Polar Bears have historically been competitive in the NCAA tournament.

-Field hockey
+Field Hockey

 The field hockey team at Bowdoin College has won 11 conference championships (8 since competing in the NESCAC) and 4 national championships.

 Football

 Bowdoin College fielded an official varsity football team for the first time in 1899, losing to Tufts 8–4 in its first game.
 Bowdoin football achieved its first win in the following game in a 42–0 win over the Boston Latin School.

 The Polar Bears' most prominent current football rivals are in-state NESCAC foes Bates and Colby.
 Bowdoin has historically shared rivalries with Maine, too, but those games are no longer played annually and have lessened in intensity.
 Since 1965, Bowdoin, Bates, and Colby compete annually in the Colby-Bates-Bowdoin Championship to be the best NESCAC school in Maine; Bowdoin has won the CBB championship 20 times, the most of all three schools.
 Prior to the CBB Championship, the three schools competed with Maine for the State Championship.
 Bowdoin won the State Championship nine times.
-The State Championship seasons were: 1935, 1936, 1937, 1940, 1942, 1949, 1952, 1960 and 1963..
+The State Championship seasons were: 1935, 1936, 1937, 1940, 1942, 1949, 1952, 1960 and 1963.

 The Polar Bears football team plays its home games at Whittier Field, the team's home field since the program began.
-B.J.
-Hammer is the current head coach of the Bowdoin Polar Bears football.
+B. J. Hammer is the current head coach of the Bowdoin Polar Bears football.